provoke-vagueness/restq/README.rst

 * A priority queuing job checkout and completion service.
 * Controlled and accessed through a bottle RESTful web application.

-As a reference and guide to restq see: `restq documentation`_

 For additional tips / tricks with this restq feel free to post a question at the github `restq/issues`_ page.